 To get the best panorama of Yosemite Valley, neither hiking equipment nor climbing ropes are required.
 From early summer to late autumn is the way to go Glacier point open to car traffic and takes you to a view that beats most in Yosemite.
 Here from above, you see the climbers struggling on Half Dome and Yosemite Valley's gushing waterfalls.
 Another famous postcard view worth stopping for is found along Wawona Road (Route 41). tunnel view is reached via a rather anonymous passage in the Wawona Tunnel, but is one of the park's most famous places with a view of both El Capitan and several waterfalls.
 (Image at top of page)

-There are five roads into Yosemite, but by far the most beautiful road is Tioga Road via Tioga Pass.
-The road is only 6 miles long, but it takes almost 2 hours to drive over the pass without stopping.
-Take the opportunity to check the brakes before you head here, because up here at an altitude of 3000 meters there is not much service.
-The road begins to be plowed in April, but it takes almost two months (!) before all the snow has been removed and the road can open to traffic in June.
-The first time we were going to Yosemite in early June, we didn't have a thought about snow depth and closed roads.
-After all, it was summer and we were in California - why would we think about snow?
-So we happily drove from Las Vegas to Tioga Pass, only to discover that the road had not yet opened for the season.
-How we solved the steak?
-By taking a long detour over Sonora Pass, which took 6 hours instead of the planned 2 hours.
-Not recommended, although Sonora Pass is also a really beautiful road.
-Don't make our mistake, but check if Tioga Pass is open before you go.
-This year the road even opened unusually late, in fact not until the end of June.
+The road starts plowing in April, but it can take a full two months before all the snow is gone and the road can be opened to traffic in June.
+When we were going to visit Yosemite in early June, we didn't think about snow depth or closed roads.
+It was summer, we were in California - why should we worry about snow?
+So we happily drove from Las Vegas to Tioga Pass, only to discover that the road was still closed for the season.
+The solution?
+A long detour via Sonora Pass, which instead of the planned 2 hours took us a full 6 hours.
+Sure, Sonora Pass is also beautiful, but I wouldn't recommend that detour.
+Learn from our mistake and always check if Tioga Pass is open before you go.
+Sometimes the road doesn't open until the end of June.

-Along Tioga Road you will find Tulumne Meadows, a colorful sea of alpine meadows surrounded by mountain peaks, icy lakes and fresh mountain air.
+Along Tioga Road you will find Tulumne Meadows, a colorful sea of โโalpine meadows surrounded by mountain peaks, icy lakes and fresh mountain air.
 Up here, you don't have to walk far until you are completely alone with nature.
 The vast majority of visitors never get further than Yosemite Valley and those who hike up here feel like a millionth of the visitors.
 Bring plenty of goodies and stop at one of the quiet lakes and set up a picnic at one of the fine dining spots.
 Breathe in.
 Exhale.
 Enjoy the peace.

 How many days do I need to not miss anything?